euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 to store the original fields of view and process them on-line.
 This case is particularly important when the registration matters for the interpretation of the reconstructed image.

-The HDF5 [HDF5]_ library and its h5py [h5py]_ Python binding is perfectly suited for this purpose.
-The content of an HDF5 file is self-defined and the library is open source which guaranty a long term access to the data.
+The HDF5 [HDF5]_ library and its h5py [h5py]_ Python binding are perfectly suited for this purpose.
+The content of an HDF5 file is self-defined and the library is open source which guaranties a long term access to the data.
 The structure of an HDF5 file is similar to a file system having folder objects so called *groups* and N-dimensional array objects so called *dataset* that corresponds here to files.
 Each of these objects can have attached attributes.
 This virtual file